 The secret to making the best edibles from bubble hash, finger hash, dry ice hash, old-school Frenchy Cannoli-style hash, or loose kief is to know how to decarb bubble hash before you cook recipes with it.
 The process for decarbing hash oil is very similar to decarbing kief; learn how to decarb BHO here.

-If you are planning to make cannabutter with hash, you can placed your decarbed hash directly in the butter to dissolve it.
-The same applies if you’re looking to incorporate the hash with coconut oil.
+If you are planning to make cannabutter with hash, you can place your decarbed hash directly in the butter to dissolve it.
+The same applies if you’re looking to learn how to decarb hash so you can then incorporate the hash with coconut oil.

 Once decarboxylated, hash is a great choice for making edibles because the recipes have much less of the “planty” marijuana flavor of edibles cooked with cannabis flower or trim.
 The hash creation process removes nearly all of the green plant material, leaving you with just the psychoactive trichome heads.

 Once you know how to decarboxylate hash you’ll be able to activate the THC for edibles recipes.
-Break up the hash into small chunks and spread in a thin layer on parchment paper.
+The best way to decarb hash is to break up the hash into small chunks and spread in a thin layer on parchment paper.
 Bake at 250 degrees for 25-30 minutes and you’re ready to go.